15 Of The Best Day Trips From Charleston SC

 Charleston is the perfect place to get a taste of the Southern United States, but consider exploring beyond the city to get an even better picture of the area.

-There are dozens and dozens of options.
-You could indulge in the local historic sites, enjoy some sports and outdoor adventures, or spend time relaxing on the area’s miles of beaches.
+There are dozens of options.
+You could indulge in the local historic sites, enjoy some sports and outdoor adventures, or relax on the area’s beaches.

 Suggested day trips in this post are arranged in order of distance starting with the nearest to Charleston’s historic district through the farthest away.